alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 When this line repeats across files, it is not creating an artificial field.

-It is preserving the source-line against drift, detachment, misattribution, counterfeit authorship, and public obscurity.
+It is preserving the source-line against drift, detachment, misattribution, counterfeit authorship, citation failure, and public obscurity.

 ## Collective Repetition as Obscurity

-Collective repetition can create obscurity when repeated language circulates without preserving the author, framework, citation, boundary, or source-line.
+Collective repetition can create obscurity when repeated language circulates without preserving the author, framework, citation, boundary, source event, visible line, or source-line.

 It answers a different question: